 Nasdaq apologises for Australia stock exchange outage

-Exchange operator Nasdaq Inc on Friday apologised for an Australian stock exchange outage last month, which wiped out nearly a full session of trading.

-REUTERS: Exchange operator Nasdaq Inc on Friday apologised for an Australian stock exchange outage last month, which wiped out nearly a full session of trading.
+NEW YORK: Exchange operator Nasdaq on Friday (Dec 4) apologised for an Australian stock exchange outage last month, which wiped out nearly a full session of trading.

 "We take our role as a provider of mission-critical technology seriously and apologise to ASX, its customers and all those impacted", Nasdaq Chief Executive Officer Adena Friedman said.

-Australia's central bank and corporate regulator had expressed concerns over bourse operator ASX Ltd's trading systems after the glitch halted trade on Nov.
-16.
+Australia's central bank and corporate regulator had expressed concerns over bourse operator ASX's trading systems after the glitch halted trade on Nov 16.

 ASX and its technology provider Nasdaq said they had identified the root cause of the outage as a software issue that caused incorrect functionality in the tailor made combinations (TMC) order book.